North Pacific right whale: Wintering/calving grounds

 No coastal or other wintering ground has been found for North Pacific right whales.
 Which factors cause right whales not to favor inshore waters is unknown.

 Most recent sightings of E. japonica occurred near the coasts; however, as of 2014, none of studies to detect the wintering/calving grounds for E. japonica have been successful though there is an ongoing project by North Pacific Research Board to locate those areas with a hypothetical situation that E. japonica historically preferred coastal waters along east coasts of North American continent.

 Reviewing of other Eubalaena species' biology, as the population of E. australis in New Zealand primarily use subantarctic Auckland and Campbell Islands as wintering/calving grounds, and the majority of non-calving adults of E. glacialis winter in pelagic waters of Bay of Fundy with recent records of new-born calves present in the region.
-These areas are known to be feasible for feeding/summering; hence, it is possible that it is not always necessarily for right whales in North Pacific to migrate to warmer waters for wintering/calving, and historical wintering ranges could have been much broader than previously considered.
-Large portions of southern rights also wintered in pelagic waters in the past, from sub-polar to nearby Equator regions.
+These areas are known to be suitable for feeding/summering; hence, it is possible that right whales in the North Pacific do not always need to migrate to warmer waters for wintering/calving, and historical wintering ranges could have been much broader than previously considered.
+Large portions of southern rights also wintered in pelagic waters in the past, from subpolar to nearby equatorial regions.

 In winter, the whales' distribution is particularly mysterious.
 There have been a few sightings close to shores in California and even Baja, particularly in the 1990s along locations like La Jolla, Point Sur, Big Sur coasts, Piedras Blancas, San Simeon, Point Montara, and in Santa Barbara Channel.
 They have been rare, of short duration and none since 1998.
 Largest numbers of whales sighted at one times in eastern Pacific outside of SE Bering Sea since after the late 20th century were of 8 animals off Destruction Island in 1959, sightings off Cape Flattery of 3 whales in and 1967 and 6 or 7 whales in 1973, 4 whales at the mouth of Yakutat Bay in March 1979, a pod of 2 or 3 whales at Three Arch Rocks in Oregon in 1994, and likely a pair seen off southwest of San Miguel Island in February 2015.
 In the western Pacific, the latest of recent records were of a close encounter by a yachter with a cow-calf pair off Sajima Island in Sagami Bay in the early 2000s and a pod appeared close to the pier on Mikura Island in 2008.